Uniformly Distributed Measures have Big Pieces of Lipschitz Graphs locally

 An example of note is when the function $\phi$ is $c r^{n}$ for some $c>0$, $n\leq d$.
 These are called $n$-uniform measures and appear in many different contexts from geometric measure theory to harmonic analysis and PDE's (for instance in $\cite{KT}$, $\cite{DKT}$, $\cite{PTT}$).

-The geometry of the supports of uniformly distributed measures remains largely misunderstood.
+The geometry of the supports of uniformly distributed measures is not very well understood.
 Let us start by stating some known facts.
 As a direct consequence of Preiss' theorem, we can deduce that the support of an $n$-uniform measure is countably $n$-rectifiable.
 In fact, the same can be said of uniformly distributed measures.
 Indeed, Preiss proved in $\cite{P}$ that uniformly distributed measures ``look like'' $n$-uniform measures on small and on large scales.
 Their $n$-rectifiability can easily be deduced from that fact.

 One might expect much more regularity than rectifiability, given the fact that the property of being uniformly distributed is a global one (i.e. it is a property for all $r>0$).
 This turns out to be the case.
 For $n$-uniform measures, a classification is available in some cases.
 In $\cite{P}$, Preiss provides a classification of the cases $n=1,2$ in $\mathbb{R}^{d}$ for any $d$ .
 In these cases, $\mu$ is Hausdorff measure restricted to a line or a plane respectively.
 In $\cite{KoP}$, Kowalski and Preiss proved that $\mu$ is ($d-1$)-uniform in $\mathbb{R}^d$ if and only if $\mu=\mathcal{H}^{d-1} \res V$ where $V$ is a ($d-1$)-plane, or $d \geq 4$ and there exists an orthonormal system of coordinates in which $\mu= \mathcal{H}^{d-1} \res (C \times W)$ where $W$ is a ($d-4$)-plane and $C$ is the KP-cone (Kowalski-Preiss cone)